aymuos15/Conference-Tracker/README.md

 ### Add: Feature
 - Raise an issue to begin discussion.

+## Features
+- Filter conferences by research domain
+- View submission deadlines at a glance
+- Access conference websites directly
+- Responsive design for desktop and mobile viewing

 ## Todos
 - [ ] Check if all links are working or not